dayton-outar/smpl/src/README.md

 ```
 ##### 10.5.4 Special Comments

-Use `FIXME` to flag something that is bogus and broken.
+Use `FIXME` to flag something that is broken or requires review or refactoring.

 ### 11 - Code Examples